IwuchukwuDivine/amazon-website-clone/README.md

 ## Acknowledgments:

 - This project was inspired by the Amazon website and served as a valuable learning experience for me to improve my frontend development skills.
-- Special thanks to Simple Dev for his incredibly helpful and resourceful tutorials.
+- Special thanks to Super Simple Dev for his incredibly helpful and resourceful tutorials.
 His guidance and explanations were instrumental in my understanding of every technique I implemented.
 - Additionally, thanks to the online resources and tutorials that provided guidance and insights throughout the development process.

 ## About Me: